sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/typescript-with-laravel-mix.md

 }
 ```

-We can require the TypeScript hello world file in our `app.js` file without needing to specify the extension, since we added it to webpack's `resolve.extensions` option.
+We can require the `hello-world.ts` file in our `app.js` file without needing to specify the extension, since we added it to webpack's `resolve.extensions` option.

 ```js
 const helloWorld = require('./hello-world').helloWorld();